 The name in which property is held doesn’t determine whether it is marital or non-marital property.
 Regardless of whether title is held individually or by the spouses in some form of co-ownership most property acquired during the marriage is considered marital property, and both spouses have an interest in it.
 If your house qualifies as “marital property,” then it is subject to equitable distribution by the court.

 However, if your spouse purchased the property prior to the marriage or with non-marital funds, it is likely that the house will not be considered marital.
 You may, nevertheless, be entitled to contribution if you invested monetarily in the home.

-Once you have determined that the house is in fact marital and subject to equitable division, the question becomes how much of the equity you are entitled to.
+Once you have determined that the house is in fact marital and subject to equitable division, the question becomes how much of the house equity you are entitled to.
 The first determination is whether there is any equity at all.
 A property’s equity is determined based on a valuation of the home minus any outstanding mortgages or liens on the property.
 If, after this calculation, there is a positive balance left, then that is the equity in the home, minus any costs should the house be placed for sale.